Publications

 We propose a k-nearest neighbor based clustering method with shape alternation adaptivity.
 The approach adapts to varying cluster shapes and densities, improving clustering performance on diverse datasets.

-@inproceedings{lu2020knearestneighborbasedclustering, title = {k-Nearest Neighbor Based Clustering with Shape Alternation Adaptivity}, author = {Lu, Yunpu and Zhang, Yao and Richter, Florian and Seidl, Thomas}, year = {2020}, booktitle = {International Joint Conference on Neural Networks}, }
+@inproceedings{lu2020knearestneighborbasedclustering, title = {k-Nearest Neighbor Based Clustering with Shape Alternation Adaptivity}, author = {Lu, Yifeng and Zhang, Yao and Richter, Florian and Seidl, Thomas}, year = {2020}, }